Lynxee123/AWS-Capstone-Project/README.md

 # Testing
-To make sure that the infrastructure I created was correctly built, I need to put the web application under heavy load to see if:
+To make sure that the infrastructure I created was correctly built, I needed to put the web application under heavy load to see if:
 1. EC2 instances distributes traffic between availability zones (i.e. load balancing works)
 2. New EC2 instances are created when a certain percentage in CPU utilization is crossed (i.e. auto scaling works)

 To do this, I needed to create an environment that is attached to the VPC and the availability zones.
-I can then put that environment under stress and if everything is correct, it should transfer traffic to the previously created instances and create new ones if a certain threshold is crossed (I configured it to 60%-65%).
+I can then put that environment under stress and if everything is correct, it should distribute traffic to the previously made instances and create new ones if a certain threshold is crossed (I configured it to 60%-65%).

+**The steps I took to complete this:**
++ Navigated to AWS Management Console, chose Cloud9
+    + Created an environment named _____
+    + Environment type: New EC2 instance
+    + Instance type: t2.micro
+    + Connection: Secure Shell (SSH)
+    + VPC: _____
+    + Subnet: Public Subnet 1

+ For the other options, I kept default.